 If you want to make money selling Kindle books then you are going to have to learn to market both the books and yourself as a writer.

 The most popular way, of course, is starting a blog.
-It only seems natural that a person making money from writing, would market themselves in the same way, by writing a blog.
-But remember, time spent blogging, is time taken away from writing books.
+It only seems natural that a person making money from writing would market themselves in the same way, by writing a blog.
+But remember, time spent blogging, is the time taken away from writing books.

 Not to mention the estimated 152 million blogs there are online.

 Blogging is blogging.
 It's not marketing.
 If you're going to build an audience of readers and sell books you're going to have to do more than that.
 You are going to need to learn how to leverage traffic from your blog to sell books.